harrisonhughes/Bulldog-Tutoring-Portal/README.md

 In our git repository we have included the file 'composer.json' which delineates the necessary dependencies for the extended functionalities.
 All you need to do is navigate to the project folder from when you cloned the repository, and 'install' the dependencies.
 If your MAMP is in the default location, the commands will be

 $ cd C:\MAMP\htdocs\Bulldog-Tutoring-Portal
 $ composer install

 This will create a 'vendor' folder in your root project directory that contains all of the extensions needed from the dependencies.
+You may get an error claiming "Your lock file does not contain a compatible set of packages.
+Please run composer update".
+To solve this, run

+$ composer install '--ignore-platform-req=ext-gd --ignore-platform-req=ext-fileinfo'

+Further troubleshooting will likely not be needed, but if needed, you can refer below.

 ### Troubleshooting